February Food Blog Income Report

 Places where you'll find affiliate links on TEM

 - The newly created store.
 I have gone through Amazon and chose products that I love and can't live without … and a few I really want.
-You can check out the store here.
 Note: It's far from ideal.
 I've opened the shop as a test and, if it becomes a valuable source of income, will research (and let you know about!) ways to make it easier to search and navigate.

 - I've gone through some of my most popular blog posts and linked to products such as ingredients and cooking utensils.